Setting Up and Testing Sophos Firewall Application Control

 - In the appropriate firewall rule, select Identify and control applications (App control) under Other security features.

-Afterwards, you must check with a real test client whether the traffic runs through this rule and whether the application is correctly recognized in the Log Viewer.
+Afterwards, you must check with a real test client whether the traffic runs through this rule and whether the application is correctly recognised in the Log Viewer.
 For encrypted traffic, TLS Inspection can be crucial, as the firewall may see fewer details depending on the application.

 When Application Control is Useful